Employer: Garden City Community College

 - Ability to motivate and teach students of diverse learning styles and backgrounds.

-- Knowledge of computer assisted learning strategies in chemistry.
+- Knowledge of computer-assisted learning strategies in mathematics and physics.

 - Commitment to the discipline through involvement in professional organizations and activities.